Does Hot Tub Water Evaporate?

 Secondly, the temperature of the water.
 We all know that water has a boiling point, and it instantly evaporates when it reaches that temperature.
 However, water evaporates at lower temperatures too, and this speed increases the higher the temperature.

-Given that hot tubs are hot, it is safe to assume that the high temperatures will accelerate the rate at which the water evaporates from the hot tub.
+Given that hot tubs are hot, it is safe to assume that the high temperatures will accelerate the rate at which the water evaporates from them.

 The humidity of the air

 Finally, the local humidity level.
 Essentially, the higher the humidity level is, the slower the water evaporates.
-If the air is very humid it means the amount of water vapor in the air is also high (obviously) so it can absorb less water vapor.
-Once the air reaches saturation level it can absorb no more.
+If the air is very humid, it means the amount of water vapor is also high (obviously), so it can absorb less water vapor.
+Once the air reaches the saturation level, it can no longer absorb.

 If your hot tub is outdoors in an area with a breeze, the humidity level is likely to be lower and evaporation faster.

-However, if the hot tub is indoors in a room that is not air-conditioned and lacks ventilation, you can expect evaporation to be slower as humidity would be higher.
+However, if the hot tub is indoors in a room that is not air-conditioned and lacks ventilation, evaporation will be slower as humidity will be higher.

 One thing to note is that the longer your hot tub is in operation, the more water it will lose.
-This is because the temperature of the water and the jets all impact the rate of evaporation, although the hot tub will lose water to evaporation even when it is idle.
+This is because the temperature of the water and the jets all impact the evaporation rate, although the hot tub will lose water to evaporation even when it is idle.

-How do I stop my hot tub water evaporating?
+How do I stop my hot tub water from evaporating?

 Hot tub cover